henrigy/cse15l-lab-reports/lab-report-2-week-2.md

 Editing offline using Visual Studio Code looks like the following:

 ![vscodeSS](lab2Screenshots/vscodeSS.png)
-There is a markdown preview on the right that makes it convenient to instantly see the changes and updates being made to a markdown file.
+There is a Markdown preview on the right that makes it convenient to instantly see the changes and updates being made to a Markdown file.

 GitHub Desktop is another useful tool used in conjunction with Visual Studio Code to quickly download code from a repository and to upload any changes.